The History of First Aid

 Do First Aiders get paid extra?

-There is no legal requirement for employers to pay for anything other than the training and this should be in work time.
-Many employers do make a nominal payment to first aiders, but others regard the training as a beneficial qualification for the employee, that is a transferable skill and can be useful in non-work situations.
+There is no legal requirement for employers to pay for anything other than the training.
+Such training should be in work time.
+Many employers do make a nominal payment to first aiders.
+Others regard the training as a beneficial and transferable qualification for the employee.

 What about First Aid Kits?